What's New

 Shire Services’ Role in the Celebrations

-Both schools extended a warm welcome, and Shire Services’ kitchen teams and school staff went above and beyond, beautifully decorating the dining halls and preparing a delicious VE Day lunch.
+Both schools extended a warm welcome, and our kitchen teams and the school staff went above and beyond, beautifully decorating the dining halls and preparing a delicious VE Day lunch.

 Lauren Moore and Claire Downing